-No need to travel all the way to Bath for a spa – just 30 minutes out of Birmingham is the striking royal town of Leamington Spa.
-I don’t have to embellish my experience to make it seem like a fancy place; it is an elegant collection of Regency architecture with flowing River Leam to match.
+No need to travel all the way to Bath for a spa – just 30 minutes out of Birmingham is the striking royal town of Leamington Spa, which is home to an elegant collection of Regency architecture and the flowing River Leam to match.
 For a quick glimpse of the neighbourhoods, hire a rowing boat for some prime viewing.

-Such a quaint town – I love it!
+Such a quaint town – we love it!

-Say yes to yet another British gem – fun and exciting Warwick Castle, near Leamington Spa.
-If you’re a fan of everything medieval, this is a must experience.
+Say yes to yet another British gem – the fun and exciting Warwick Castle, near Leamington Spa.
+If you’re a fan of everything medieval, this is a must-do experience.